sdsc-hpc-training-org/expanse-101/README.md

 ## Prerequistes:

-*  You must have a expanse account in order to access the system.
+*  You must have an *Expanse* account in order to access the system.
   * To obtain a trial account:
       http://www.sdsc.edu/support/user_guides/expanse.html#trial_accounts
 * You should be familiar with running basic Unix commands, connecting to Expanse via SSH, and other basic skills.